Alliance Trust PLC - Transaction In Own Shares

 TRANSACTION IN OWN SHARES

-The Board of Alliance Trust PLC ("the Company") announces that on 6 July 2023 the Company purchased for cancellation 150,000 ordinary shares of 2.5p each at a price of 994.0093p per share.
+The Board of Alliance Trust PLC ("the Company") announces that on 7 July 2023 the Company purchased for cancellation 100,000 ordinary shares of 2.5p each at a price of 990.00p per share.

 Enquiries: